keiichishima/FX5204PS/README.md

 information from the smart power strip.

 The code was written based on the ``usps`` driver shipped with OpenBSD.
-I greatly appreciates the original driver author Yojiro UO for suggestions he gave me while I was struggling to read the code.
+I greatly appreciate the original driver author Yojiro UO for suggestions he gave me while I was struggling to read the code.